matusm/Bev.Instruments.P9710/README.md

 Gets the photo current in Ampere.
 This is the prefered way to query the instrument.
 On errors `double.NaN` is returned.

 * `double GetPhotometricValue()`
 Gets the radiometric/photometric quantity for the connected radiometer head.
-Internally this value is just the photo current multiplied by a calibration factor.
-This factor is stored in the head's connector and transfered to the optometer on power-on.
+Internally this value is just the photo current divided by a calibration factor.
+This factor is stored in the head's connector.
 On errors `double.NaN` is returned.
 Error-prone!
 Might be depricated in future releases!

 * `MeasurementRange GetMeasurementRange()`
-Gets the actual measurement range (for detector current).
-The possible ranges are defined in the manual.
+Gets the actual measurement range (for photo current) by querying the instrument.
+The possible ranges are defined in the manual and coded in an enum.
 The returned range is valid only for the very moment of the call.
-A previous or subsequent call to `GetDetectorCurrent()` may be performed in a differen range.
-This is the consequence of the auto-range functionality.
-This method is usefull for the detector current only!
+As a consequence of the auto-range functionality, previous or subsequent calls to `GetDetectorCurrent()` might be performed in a different range.
+This method is usefull for the photo current only!

 * `MeasurementRange EstimateMeasurementRange(double)`
 The measurement range is estimated from a current value passed to the method.
-No comunication with the instrument is initiated during the call.
-If the instrument is in fixed range mode, the returned range might be wrong.
-This method is usefull for the detector current only!
+No communication with the instrument is initiated during the call.
+If the instrument is in fixed range mode, the returned value might be wrong.
+This method is usefull for the photo current only!

 * `double GetMeasurementUncertainty(double)`
-The measurement uncertainty as specified by the manufacturer for a valid calibrated instrument is returned.
+The measurement uncertainty as specified by the manufacturer is returned.
 The measurement range is estimated as before.
-This method is usefull for the detector current only!
+This method is usefull for the photo current only!

 * `double GetMeasurementUncertainty(double, MeasurementRange)`
 Same as above for a fixed measurement range.
-This method is usefull for the detector current only!
+This method is usefull for the photo current only!

 ### Properties